tytydraco/yessleep/out/The_Puckheads.md

 I live in the Midwestern United states, nowhere special.
 My job is normal, and my life is boring, but my dreams are... odd to say the least.

-It's not just that their subject magic is weird, no, its that they seem so *real*.
+It's not just that their subject matter is weird, no, its that they seem so *real*.
 I can feel and hear and smell and even taste things in ways I shouldn't be able to.

 When I wake up its like whiplash, you know, going from such vivid romannce to bland, mundane reality.